Geborgen/nordic-souls/README.md

 Nordic Souls uses a slightly modified version of the incredible [Rudy ENB](https://www.nexusmods.com/skyrimspecialedition/mods/4796) by default,, however there are a few alternative presets to choose from.
 Press `F10` to toggle the FPS counter, `F11` to open the ENB configuration menu, `F12` to toggle the ENB, and `F7` to take a screenshot.
 These keybinds are the same for all included ENBs.

-If you want to change the ENB, you must do the following:
+If you want to change the ENB, you must do the following.

 1. Under the `WRAPPING UP - ENB` separator in MO2, **disable** `Mists of Tamriel for Rudy Obsidian` and `Rudy ENB Required Files`.
 2. Under the same separator, **enable** `Mists of Tamriel for Obsidian Weathers` and `ENB Night Eye Fix`.
 3. In the dropdown in the top right of MO2, change the program to `ENB Organizer`.